miguelgraz/miguelgraz.com/source/talks/index.markdown

 footer: true
 ---

-Here you can find some of my talks, hopefully I'll keep updating with more and more of them.
+Here you can find some of the talks I gave in different places and situations, along to a small description of each one.

 <hr>